2015 Great Graphic Novels for Teens Nominations

 Macbeth.
 By Gareth Hinds.
 Illus by the author.
 Candlewick Press, hardcover, $21.99, (9780763669430).
 In this retelling of Shakespeare's classic play, an evil seed takes root in the mind of Macbeth, a general in the king’s army, when three witches tell him he will one day be king.

 Ms. Marvel vol. 2: Generation Why.
 By G. Willow Wilson.
-Illus by Jacob Wyatt & Adrian Alphona.
-Marvel, paper, $15.99.
-(9780785190226).
+Illus by Jacob Wyatt and Adrian Alphona.
+Marvel Comics, paper, $15.99, (9780785190226).
 As Ms. Marvel crosses paths with Wolverine and Lockjaw, she discovers more about her past while the Inventor threatens her future.

 Outcast, vol. 1: A Darkness Surrounds Him.
 By Robert Kirkman and Paul Azaceta.
 Illus by Elizabeth Breitweiser.
-Image, paper, $9.99, (9781632150530).
+Image Comics, paper, $9.99, (9781632150530).
 Kyle has the misfortune of living near people who become possessed by something evil and, despite his best intentions to help, he becomes the town pariah.

 Part-time Princesses.
 By Monica Gallagher.
-Illus by author.
-Oni Press.
-Paper, $19.99, (9781620102176).
+Illus by the author.
+Oni Press, paper, $19.99, (9781620102176).
 When four girls’ post-high school plans fall apart they go back to working as costume princesses at a local amusement park and end up defending it against local thugs.

 Princess Ugg, vol. 1.
 By Ted Naifeh.
 Illus by author.
 Oni Press, paper, $15.99, (9781620101780).
 When Princess Ulga attends the prestigious Princess Academy at her mother’s bequest, she realizes that when you're a princess, you're bound to have a few enemies.